Porsche 911 review - performance and 0-60 time

 911s are properly quick these days: four seconds to 62mph for the regular Carrera.
 Keep an eye on that licence, and keep away from the sports exhaust option

-The Carrera S is not unexpectedly quicker still: 3.7sec to 62mph, with a top speed of 191mph.
-The 4S sheds a tenth from the sprint but goes 1mph slower, while the weightier, less aerodynamic convertibles are two tenths slower to 62mph but only 1-2mph down at the top end.
+The Carrera S drops this to 3.7sec, (3.5 with Sport Chrono), and it rises to 4.2sec with the manual.
+All have a top speed of 191mph.
+The 4S sheds a tenth from the sprint but goes 1mph slower, while the weightier, less aerodynamic convertibles are all two-tenths slower to 62mph but only 1-2mph down at the top end.

-Turbos are typically even more beserk given the big jumps in power and torque.
-Turbo models will hit 62mph in 2.8sec, and the Turbo S 0.1sec faster still at 2.7sec.
+If these times seem quick enough to worry the full-fat Turbo models, they don’t, as the Turbo hits 62mph in 2.8sec, and the Turbo S 0.1sec quicker still at 2.7sec.
 Top speeds are 199mph and 205mph respectively.

-We’re not so keen on Porsche’s sports exhaust this time around though.
+We’re not so keen on Porsche’s sports exhaust this time around, however.
 Perhaps it’s the acoustics of a powertrain that now includes petrol particulate filters, but there’s a loud resonance from the system through the mid-range that skips sporty and goes straight to unpleasant.